shoxxdj/localtunnel-private/README.md

 You can restart your local server all you want, `lt` is smart enough to detect this and reconnect once it is back.

+### Config

+First copy config/default.json to : ~/.config/localtunnel/config
+Edit "server:host" to your hostname

+Then add a "totp" entry, and paste the object sent by your administrator

 ### Arguments

 Below are some common arguments.
 See `lt --help` for additional arguments